tim-koprivnik/tim-koprivnik/README.md

 </h3>

 ## 💁‍♂️ About me
 I'm an open-minded individual with a penchant for simplicity and peace.
 I place great value on living an intentional life, free from unnecessary stress, and strive to cultivate a mindset of continuous learning and personal growth.
-My interests span a broad spectrum, from diving into a good book, indulging in insightful docuseries, engaging in various sports, exploring new places, and encountering diverse people.
-Music serves as my soul's sanctuary and the sense of progress fuels my zest for life.
+My interests span a broad spectrum, from gaming, diving into a good book, listening to chill music, indulging in insightful docuseries, engaging in various sports, exploring new places, and encountering diverse people.
+Music serves as my soul's sanctuary and the sense of personal growth fuels my zest for life.

 In an ideal world, I envision a society where the pursuit of money and materialistic possessions is not the ultimate ambition, and where exploitation does not mar human relations.
 I dream of a world that values empathy, kindness, and fairness over all else.